NEW: Police say Vi Ripken was found in the back seat of her car, hands bound

 Cal Ripken Jr. achieved stardom as a shortstop with the Baltimore Orioles and is a member of baseball’s Hall of Fame.

 He holds the Major League Baseball record for playing in the most consecutive games – 2,632 from 1982 to 1998.
 He made 19 straight All-Star appearances and won two Most Valuable Player awards, racking up 3,184 hits and 431 home runs.
+He is a baseball analyst for TBS, which like CNN is owned by Time Warner.

 CNN’s Carol Cratty contributed to this report